davidmdm/conf/README.md

 With `conf` and the use of Go Generics, we can now have a type-safe API that doesn't depend on struct tags and can take advantage of strong typing.

-Let's contrast `davidmdm/conf` with `github.com/kelseyhightower/envconfig`:
+Let's contrast `davidmdm/conf` with a popular environment parsing library `github.com/kelseyhightower/envconfig`:

 The envconfig approach is convenient but very sensitive to typos, and the defaults need to be encoded in their string format, which can be error-prone.